 - For employees, competencies help identify strengths, address performance gaps, and plan a successful career path that maximizes potential.

 - For managers, competencies provide a reliable, actionable, and detailed method of evaluating and supporting employees.

 - For the organization, competencies provide a powerful and consistent way to identify, develop, coordinate, and retain top talent.

-Competencies are different from the new types of libraries in terms of how they're displayed and how they're managed.
+Competencies are different from job description libraries in terms of how they're displayed and how they're managed.
 Competencies appear in a table format that has four parts: